Imagine saying farewell to your loved one at the dock as they boarded a boat, then discovering later that they never

-They recognized the seat as belonging to the Come Back and surmised that the boat must have been lost northwest of Great Thatch Island.
+They recognized the seat as belonging to the boat and surmised that it must have been lost northwest of Great Thatch Island.

 The missing boat, her captain, and the American visitor, Mrs. Berrian were lost.

 This year marked the 106th anniversary of this sea tragedy. ⚓

 *Stock image of the sailboat was used to illustrate this story.